A Brief History

 By Way of Explanation

-After 20 years of serving the community as Accion Texas, our organization has changed its name to LiftFund to better represent our mission in all the communities we serve.
-When we incorporated as a 501(c)(3) nonprofit in 1994, we had Texas in our name.
-We now have grown to serve eight states and have the opportunity to serve many others in the future.
+After more than 20 years of serving the community, our organization has changed its name to LiftFund to better represent our mission in all the communities we serve.
+When we incorporated as a 501(c)(3) nonprofit in 1994 as Accion, we had Texas in our name.
+We now have grown to serve 13 states and have the opportunity to serve many others in the future.
 There will be less confusion for our customers as we describe our products with our new name LiftFund.
 We have only changed our name.
 Our mission, organization structure, tax ID status, products and services will all remain the same.

-LiftFund, formerly Accion Texas, was launched with the help of Accion International™ and San Antonio community and business leaders.
-Established in 1994 with headquarters in San Antonio, TX, LiftFund is a 501(c)(3) nonprofit organization helping entrepreneurs strengthen their businesses, stabilize and increase their incomes, create employment, and contribute to the economic revitalization of communities in the eight states in which we serve.
+LiftFund was launched with the help of Accion International™ and San Antonio community and business leaders.
+Established in 1994 with headquarters in San Antonio, TX, LiftFund is a 501(c)(3) nonprofit organization helping entrepreneurs strengthen their businesses, stabilize and increase their incomes, create employment, and contribute to the economic revitalization of communities in the 13 states in which we serve.

 In the early 1990s, Accion International, an organization known for its efforts to help people through successful microlending in Latin America, wanted to see if its concept could also work in the United States.